caryan/tomorrow-said-toad/content/posts/asyncio-socket-pool.md

 we can nicely `async with ...` `await` on the next available socket.
 To bound the number of sockets we use an [asyncio Semaphore](https://docs.python.org/3/library/asyncio-sync.html#asyncio.Semaphore).
-The semaphore is an integer that is intialized to the maximum number of sockets.
-Every time a socket is checked out from the pool we `await` on the semphaore, the integer is decremented by one and then finally the semaphore blocks when the integer would go negative.
+The semaphore is an integer that is initialized to the maximum number of sockets.
+Every time a socket is checked out from the pool we `await` on the semaphore, the integer is decremented by one and then finally the semaphore blocks when the integer would go negative.
 When we are done with the socket we return it to the pool and increment the semaphore integer again.
 All this integer decrement/increment logic is wrapped with by the Python `asyncio` module with another `asynccontextmanager` so all the